-So, today’s post is a bit of such ‘balanced’ approach: there is no one single deep thought here, but this is also not just a collection of links to Youtube videos and articles that I have come across recently (on investing and everything else).
+So, today’s post is a bit of such a ‘balanced’ approach: there is no one single deep thought here, but this is also not just a collection of links to Youtube videos and articles that I have come across recently (on investing and everything else).

-A separate topic caught my attention and is another reason why I didn’t finish full analysis of Exor.
+A separate topic caught my attention and is another reason why I didn’t finish the full analysis of Exor.
 It is climate change.
-Generally, I avoid anything that is ‘hot topic’ with millions of opinions, wide media coverage etc. However, I think it is getting harder to avoid the subject.
+Generally, I avoid anything that is a ‘hot topic’ with millions of opinions, wide media coverage etc. However, I think it is getting harder to avoid the subject.
 I decided to read the book by Bill Gates on Climate Change and have written a review on it.

 The book strengthened my conviction that this is a big multi-decade theme with many investment opportunities.
-One of immediate and quite unexpected consequences is slow supply response by traditional commodity producers to rising prices as almost every new expansion faces more opposition than before.
+One of the immediate and quite unexpected consequences is slow supply response by traditional commodity producers to rising prices as almost every new expansion faces more opposition than before.
 Besides, executives treat new investments with much more caution facing the pressure from shareholders to pay higher dividends and disclose more on CO2 and other issues (recent events around Exxon and Shell are just some of these examples).

-I think Renewables and all other Climate related sectors will be growing fast and for a long time as there is much stronger demand from society and investors for ‘cleaner’ products and solutions, governments are looking for ways to stimulate economy after COVID, there is much stronger global consensus around this topic for the first time, perhaps, and, simply, there are just too many alarm bells that start to ring with heat waves, hurricanes and droughts gradually becoming the norm, unfortunately.
+I think Renewables and all other Climate-related sectors will be growing fast and for a long time as there is much stronger demand from society and investors for ‘cleaner’ products and solutions, governments are looking for ways to stimulate the economy after COVID, there is much stronger global consensus around this topic for the first time, perhaps, and, simply, there are just too many alarm bells that start to ring with heat waves, hurricanes and droughts gradually becoming the norm, unfortunately.

 Currently, over 60% of power still comes from fossil fuel (35% - coal, 25% - gas) and only 11% from renewables.
 By 2050, many estimates point to 70% contribution from renewables (and close to zero from fossil fuels) - this means not just simply replacing one source of energy for the other, but consuming several times more copper for the same amount of power generation.
-The reason for that is that wind power requires 5-6x more copper than fossil fuel power plant and new sources of power have to be connected with consumers of electricity.
+The reason for that is that wind power requires 5-6x more copper than fossil fuel power plants, and new sources of power have to be connected with consumers of electricity.
 We will need to build new transmission lines.

 Gates writes: “With all the additional electricity we’ll be using, and assuming that wind and solar play a significant role, completely decarbonising America’s power grid by 2050 will require adding around 75GW of capacity every year for the next 30 years… Over the past decade, we’ve added an average of 22GW a year”.

 I decided to buy a small position in Glencore.
-I estimate that at today’s prices, it can generate about $20bn of EBITDA and over $10bn of FCF which puts it at 3.5x EV/EBITDA and 17% FCF yield.
+I estimate that at today’s prices, it can generate about $20bn of EBITDA and over $10bn of FCF, which puts it at 3.5x EV/EBITDA and 17% FCF yield.
 I like the fact that it has a complex structure which limits competition among shareholders and allows the assets to be priced at a discount.
-I also like that key managers have almost all of their net worth tied up in company’s shares (they collectively own close to 20% of the company).
-The company was very firm in saying that they would not pursue new investment projects and will run down its large coal business.
+I also like that key managers have almost all of their net worth tied up in the company’s shares (they collectively own close to 20% of the company).
+The company was very firm in saying that it would not pursue new investment projects and will run down its large coal business.

 The main risk I see is various investigations launched on Glencore and some of its employees about its relationship with host countries.
-No decision was made but this is an important risk to keep in mind.
+No decision was made, but this is an important risk to keep in mind.

-I am also a little discouraged that the market has been discussing the “new super cycle in commodities” since at least December 2020 and prices have rallied (sometimes over 100%).
+I am also a little discouraged that the market has been discussing the “new supercycle in commodities” since at least December 2020, and prices have rallied (sometimes over 100%).

 Finishing my thoughts on investment opportunities around the Climate Change theme, I should note that I also added another book that I just finished reading recently - The New Energy Map by Daniel Yergin.
 I have added my review in the Library as usual.